 - Off with His Head!: Those who refuse to take the Holy Implant are subject to decapitation via guillotine.

-- One World Order
+- One World Order: The Community.

 - The Purge: According to the opening narration, The Leader killed 89 million people in North America alone during the first Purge, with the death toll presumably much higher in third-world countries.
 One of the people killed in the event was the narrator's girlfriend.